Have questions about insurance coverage and reimbursement?

 The amount of money you'll pay each month for Victoza®, called your co-pay, depends on your insurance plan.
 To find out what your co-pay will be, have your prescription card or medical card handy and visit our Co-pay Calculator.

-How do I activate my Victoza® Instant Savings Card?
+How do I activate my Victoza® Savings Card?

-What if I have trouble paying for my medicine?
+What if I have trouble paying for my medication?

 Victoza® is covered by most major health plans, including Medicare and Medicaid.
 If you have questions about insurance plan coverage and co-pay costs for Victoza®, please call 1-877-4VICTOZA (1-877-484-2869).

-As part of our continued commitment to those living with diabetes, our Diabetes Patient Assistance Program (PAP) provides free medicine to those who qualify.
+As part of our continued commitment to those living with diabetes, our Patient Assistance Program (PAP) provides free medication to those who qualify.
 Patients and caregivers in need of assistance can learn more by calling the Novo Nordisk PAP toll-free at 1-866-310-7549.